 I first made this salad with only spinach, but it needed more texture.
 The next time, I used half spinach and half romaine and that did the trick.

-To prep the romaine, lay it flat on a cutting board and slice it crosswise into half-inch to 1-inch strips.
+To prep the romaine, lay the leaves flat on a cutting board and slice them crosswise into ½- to 1-inch strips.
 Rinse both the romaine and spinach under cold running water.

-Then dry the greens in a salad spinner.
-If you don’t have one, a clean kitchen towel works too.
-Just be gentle with the spinach so it doesn’t bruise.
+Dry the greens in a salad spinner, or use a clean kitchen towel if you don’t have one.
+Just be gentle with the spinach—it bruises easily.

 - Measure the dressing ingredients and blend for a few seconds using a hand-held immersion blender or small food processor.
 Pour into a small jar with a lid and set aside.